Tonga approves arrival of two NZ navy vessels with supplies

 According to the Tongan Government, international mobile phone network provider Digicel has set up an interim system on Tongatapu using the University of South Pacific's satellite dish which may allow a 2G connection to be established today.

-Meanwhile, the New Zealand Government on Wednesday confirmed two Navy vessels have been sent to Tonga with support and expertise, including divers who could assess the wharf where there was significant damage and seabed damage.
+Meanwhile, the New Zealand Government said two Navy vessels sent to Tonga with support and expert personnel included divers who could assess the wharf where there is significant damage.
+There is also seabed damage.

-Some 150 people would also be evacuated from two of the smaller islands - Mango and Fonoifua - where damage has been most severe.
+About 150 people will be evacuated from two of the smaller islands - Mango and Fonoifua - where damage has been most severe.

-Foreign Affairs Minister Nanaia Mahuta and Minister of Defence Peeni Henare told media the arrival of HMNZS Wellington and HMNZS Aotearoa, which departed New Zealand yesterday, has been approved - while a C130 Hercules is also on standby once the airport runway is clear.
+Foreign Affairs Minister Nanaia Mahuta and Minister of Defence Peeni Henare told media this afternoon that the arrival of HMNZS Wellington and HMNZS Aotearoa has been approved - while a C130 Hercules is also on standby once the airport runway is clear.

-The vessels are expected to arrive in Tonga by Friday, depending on weather conditions.
+The vessels are expected to arrive in the island kingdom by Friday, depending on weather conditions.

 A second NZDF P3 Orion surveillance flight is also being conducted today.
 This flight will include a survey of Fiji's southern Lau Islands, at the request of the Government of Fiji, to check for potential tsunami damage.